bashbox/bashbox/README.md

 # Future Plans

-* Minification feature
 * Obfuscation feature
 * More command line parameters to change how bashbox works

 # Get in touch

-## You can find me at https://supreme-gamers.com/members/axon.1
+## You can find me at https://supreme-gamers.com/m/axon.1

 I hope **bashbox** was helpful to you :)